PrestoConFuoco1/Echo-bot/README.md

 The first command line options always should be a path to the configuration file.
 The order of all subsequent parameters is arbitrary.

-+ `--test-config` is used to test server configuration.
++ `--test-config` is used to test bot configuration.
 Data from config file will be get and then process will terminate with success exitcode.
 + `-tl` is used to indicate that Telegram bot will be used, `-vk` - for Vk bot.
 One of these arguments is required, otherwise application will terminate with error.